D4L Continuing Education Credit Guidelines

 - Orientation Module = 2 contact hours

 - Content Creation Module = 4 contact hours

 - Course Management Module = 2 contact hours

 Participants who complete all 7 modules will earn a total of 30 contact hours in continuing education credit in the state of New York, mainly recognized by public library systems.

 NY state public librarians are required to have 60 hours of continuing education credit every 5 years.
 That is intended to be spread over the 5 years in several different activities, so our program does not exceed half of that, at 30 hours.

-The Certificates of Completion will be accompanied by a packet of documentation about the program.
-The packet will include a summary of the program, the outline of credit given in NY state, the syllabi for all 7 modules, and brief bios of all instructors.
-The information in the packet can be shared with your supervisor and/or the office in your state that issues continuing education credit.
+The Certificate recipients are encouraged to download a packet of documentation about the program.
+The packet includes a summary of the program, the outline of credit given in NY state, the syllabi for all 7 modules, and brief bios of all instructors.
+The information in the packet can be shared with your supervisor and/or the office in your area that issues continuing education credit.